maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonPannableArea <HildonPannableArea>`_ is a container widget that can be "panned" (scrolled) up and down using the touchscreen with fingers.
+:class:`HildonPannableArea` is a container widget that can be "panned" (scrolled) up and down using the touchscreen with fingers.
 The widget has no scrollbars, but it rather shows small scroll indicators to give an idea of the part of the content that is visible at a time.
 The scroll indicators appear when a dragging motion is started on the pannable area.

 The scrolling is "kinetic", meaning the motion can be "flicked" and it will continue from the initial motion by gradually slowing down to an eventual stop.
 The motion can also be stopped immediately by pressing the touchscreen over the pannable area.